telerik/blazor-docs/components/pdfviewer/overview.md

 The PdfViewer exposes methods for programmatic operation.
 To use them, define a reference to the component instance with the `@ref` directive attribute.
 The PdfViewer methods are:

 * `Rebind` - Refreshes the PDF Viewer and ensures it is displaying the latest file `Data`.
-Use `Rebind()` when changes to the PDF file source can occur behind the scenes and the Blazor framework does not re-render the PDF Viewer automatically.
+Use `Rebind()` when the PDF file source changes behind the scenes and the Blazor framework does not re-render the PDF Viewer automatically.

 >caption PDF Viewer reference and Rebind method usage